-I’ve covered the technique of twinning before.
+I’ve covered the technique of twining before.
 It’s the process of weaving and twisting two threads around your warp threads and it creates a twisted rope-like look that stands out from your warp threads.

-This week I tried twinning with some wool roving and I really like how it looks.
+This week I tried twining with some wool roving and I really like how it looks.
 Roving can be hard to work with because it easily pulls apart and the more you mess with it the more it’s fibers will stick out and look messy.

 Because of this I first warped my loom and then I worked in the roving.
 Later I will add rows of yarn to my weave.
 Working in this order lets me have the most flexibility with the roving.
 I can easily pull my warp threads up to create a big shed space to pass the roving through, whereas if I were to weave my yarn first then the yarn would limit the amount of shed I could create for my roving.
 The roving would then rub against the warp threads more and cause the fibers to pull out making the roving look messy.